liamdmcgarrigle/n8n-nodes-shortio/README.md

 ## Installation

-This can only be installed if you are self-hosting n8n.
+This is now available on cloud as a verified community node.
+Simply search for shortio in the node panel.

-Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.
+Or follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

 ## Credentials